Security & Governance

 Docker Sandbox Isolation

 Agents run in isolated Docker containers with restricted file system access, resource limits, and optional network isolation.
-Launched via agent-cli claude --docker.
+The agent-cli automatically launches agents in autonomous mode with sandbox when executing tasks or work units.

 API Key Permission Scoping